graphql/graphql-spec/spec/Section 3 -- Type System.md

 field, enum value, field argument, directive, or directive argument.

 A _schema coordinate_ is always unique.
 Each _schema element_ may be referenced
 by exactly one possible schema coordinate.
-There is a bidirectional 1:1 mapping.

 A _schema coordinate_ may refer to either a defined or built-in _schema element_.
 For example, `String` and `@deprecated(reason:)` are both valid schema